dronir/RuuviTagInflux/README.md

 You need to run `export RUUVI_BLE_ADAPTER="Bleson"` to make the code use the Bleson library.

-To run the code, use `python ruuvi_influx.py actual_config.toml`.
+To run the code, use `pipenv run python ruuvi_influx.py actual_config.toml`.
 It should "just work", running forever, uploading data as it finds it.
 Press `ctrl-c` (possibly twice) to quit.

-If it exits by itself soon after starting, your bluetooth stuff is probably broken.
+If the program exits itself soon after starting, your bluetooth stuff is probably broken.

 Making this run as a system service probably makes sense.